sekoyo/react-image-crop/README.md

 <ReactCrop src="path/to/image.jpg" />
 ```

-You can of course pass a blob path or base64 data.
+You can of course pass a blob url or base64 data.

 #### onChange(crop, pixelCrop) (required)